isomerpages/moe-sembawangsec/_outreach/Sexuality Education.md

 You may click [here](https://www.moe.gov.sg/programmes/sexuality-education) for more information on MOE Sexuality Education.

-**Overview of Sembawang Secondary School’s Sexuality Education Programme for 2023**
+<strong>Overview of Sembawang Secondary School’s Sexuality Education Programme for 2023</strong>

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach">here</a> for more information on the scope of Sexuality Education in the school curriculum.
+5.
 <br>

 5. The subjects that incorporate topics on sexuality include: